OndrejMottl/APD_R-Ratepol_workshop/step_by_step_guide.md

 ### Scenario 4 - Estimating RoC for each level subsampling data and calculating age uncertainties

 For RoC analysis, it is important to consider age uncertainties.
-For each iteration, RRatepol will randomly select one age sequence (*S2O one age-depth model you mean?*) from the uncertainty matrix (*S2O you haven’t introduced this concept.
-What do you mean?
-There is a jump in information here that is difficult to follow*).
+For each iteration, RRatepol will randomly select one age-sequence from the uncertainty matrix (see the age-depth modelling section for more info).

 ``` r
 scenario_4 <-